geonetwork/geonetwork-ui/docs/guide/configure.md

 Some additional notes:

-- Languages in the configuration are specified using [two-letters ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) unless noted otherwise
+- Languages in the configuration should be specified using [two-letters ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes); 3-character codes might work but using them is not recommended
 - Tokens in URL templates are specified using the `${token_name}` syntax

 ### Sections